-The day your first credit card arrives in the mail can feel wonderful.
-You’ll get a sense of freedom, possibility and promise.
+The day your first credit card arrives in the mail can feel fantastic.
+You’ll get a sense of freedom, possibility, and promise.
 After all, the world is now your oyster.
-You can get just about anything you want, even if you don’t have the cash to pay for it right away.
+You can get about anything you want, even if you don’t have the cash to pay immediately.
 But be warned – that joy can turn into pain if you don’t manage your credit responsibly.

 Read Terms Carefully

 When you apply for a card, take some time to read the agreement carefully.
-Pay close attention to the length of the billing cycle, the due date, the interest rate and how fees are calculated.
+Pay close attention to the billing cycle length, the due date, the interest rate, and how fees are calculated.
 What are the consequences of making late payments?
 What will happen if you go over your limit?
 How is the interest rate calculated?
-Compare credit card offers to find terms most favorable to you, rather than accepting the first random offer to appear in your mailbox.
+Compare credit card offers to find terms most favorable to you rather than accepting the first random offer to appear in your mailbox.
 Agreements vary, and some will cost you more than others.

 Mind Your Means

-Just because you can get anything you want (up to the limit of the card) doesn’t mean you should.
-Having the ability to leverage your income can tempt you into buying things you don’t really need.
+Just because you can get anything you want (up to the card’s limit) doesn’t mean you should.
+Having the ability to leverage your income can tempt you into buying things you don’t need.
 Meanwhile, the interest rate on a credit card can be 20 percent or more.
-Avoid making purchases outside of your ability to pay in full within the billing cycle of the card.
-In other words, if your salary wouldn’t let you pay for it over the course of a month, you shouldn’t buy it with your credit card either.
 The item will become more expensive when the interest begins to accrue.
+Avoid making purchases outside of your ability to pay in full within the card’s billing cycle.
+In other words, if your salary wouldn’t let you pay for it for over a month, you shouldn’t buy it with your credit card either.

 If Trouble Happens